parlough/parlough.github.io/README.md

 # [Parker Lougheed](https://parkerlougheed.com)

-A small personal website I have set up to direct my name to in-case anyone is curious about me.
-It's just a simple site that aims to be small and quick, so uses no JavaScript.
+A small personal website I have set up to direct my name to in-case anyone is curious about me or my past.
+It is an extremely simple website that aims to be small and quick to load, so uses no JavaScript.
+I hope you like my favorite color, purple!

 ## License